Become a Petaluma VIP with these exclusive deals! Skip to content Visit Petaluma Logo

 7. Annual Cemetery Walk

-Petalumans of Yesteryear in character in cemetery
+Petalumans of yesteryear in character in cemetery

 Are you brave enough for a spooky cemetery stroll?
-On October 19, the Petaluma Historical Library & Museum invites you to join the Petalumans of Yesteryear, decked in their 19th-century finest as the cemetery’s residents, from notable to notorious, including Lyman Byce, Addie Atwater, and Ida Belle McNear.
+On October 25, 2025, the Petaluma Historical Library & Museum invites you to join the Petalumans of Yesteryear, decked in their 19th-century finest as the cemetery’s residents, from notable to notorious, including Lyman Byce, Addie Atwater, and Ida Belle McNear.
 Beside their graves, during the Annual Cemetery Walk, you’ll hear colorful stories about their lives and deaths.

 Visit Petaluma for Spooky Family Fun!